 INTERNATIONAL SOCIETY OF AIR SAFETY INVESTIGATORS (ISASI) |

-The Scholarship was designed to encourage and assist college-level students interested in the field of aviation safety and aircraft occurrence investigation.
-A fund was established through donations and provides an annual allocation to attend the Annual ISASI Seminar.
+The Scholarship was designed to foster a new generation of ISASI members by encouraging and assisting college-level students interested in the field of aviation safety and aircraft occurrence investigation.

 The Scholarship Committee will administer the funds, check that the education program is at a recognized school and applicable to the aims of the Society, assess the applications and determine the most suitable candidate.
 This committee administers the funds.
 Donors and recipients will be advised if donations are made in honor of a particular individual.